amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/asyncCustomerChatUX/README.md

 Interactive messages are pre-configured responses that your users can select from, making it easy for your customers to quickly resolve their issues through chat.
 Interactive messages can be designed using the new Amazon Connect Chat templates, which include several different customer display options like list pickers, list pickers with images, and time pickers.
 These are sent by Amazon Connect Chat using Amazon Lex chatbots.
 Interactive messages configured through Lex will be validated in the Amazon Connect contact flow to ensure that they have been configured correctly.

 ## Enabling attachments
-If you want to enable sending attachments for Amazon Connect Chat the customer chat widget, follow the instructions in the documentation <TODO:ADD ST DOC LINK> to enable your Amazon Connect instance for attachments.
+If you want to enable sending attachments for Amazon Connect Chat the customer chat widget, follow the instructions in the [documentation](https://docs.aws.amazon.com/connect/latest/adminguide/enable-attachments.html) to enable your Amazon Connect instance for attachments.
 Once enabled, you can mark the  `ATTACHMENTS` flag in `connect.ChatInterface.initiateChat` as `true`.
 Example below:

 ```js
     connect.ChatInterface.initiateChat({